ShwetankVashishtha/chat-bot-automation/README.md

 docker-compose up -d

 <b>Description</b><br>
+Automated scripts are executable as part of one of the services defined in yml file.<br>
-docker-compose.yml file comprises of couple of services, executes in an isolated containerized env<br>
+docker-compose.yml file comprises of couple of services, executable in an isolated containerized env

 # Execute locally
 <b>Install botium-bindings and mocha globally</b><br>